scoverage/scalac-scoverage-plugin/CONTRIBUTING.md

 # Contributing

+To run the tests, you will first need to run `npm install`.
+This will install the JSDOM dependency used to run some of the Scala.js tests.

 When working in the code base it's a good idea to utilize the `.git-blame-ignore-revs` file at the root of this project.
 You can add it locally by doing a: